lianos91/AdvancedDatabases/ReadMe.txt

 This project is an auction application.

 The front-end is a bidding application, which connects to the backend and manages the user-server communication (e.g. new bid, inspect current item, drop from auction, etc.).

 The backend storage makes use of postgreSQL database system.
-Two separate database servers are running, and each bidder connects to one of these.The consistency and synchronisation of the backend databases is carried out by a third server in a gossip-like fashion.
+Two separate database servers are running, and each bidder connects to one of them.
+The consistency and synchronisation of the backend databases is carried out by a third server in a gossip-like fashion.
 Implemented in C++.

 Each bidder and server runs in a separate thread, to simulate a real multi-node application.

 ========================================================================================================================